Language Acquisition: How We Learn First and Second Languages

 “So what proof do we have for this ‘language acquisition device’?
 Where in the brain is it located?
 Can we see it in action?”

 “Have we studied all the languages of the world to conclude that there is indeed ‘Universal Grammar’?”

-These and other queries prompted a different approach to the whole question of language acquisition.
-And as is often the case, subsequent theories, like new kids on the block, often point out the weaknesses of those that came before them.
+These and other queries prompted a whole different approach to the question of language acquisition.
+And as is often the case, subsequent theories point out the weaknesses of those that came before them.